Ernst Wilhelm von Brücke: Research

-Ideology
+Ideas

 Principles

 Brücke was a positivist.
 During his time, it was not an organized school of thought, but more a general attitude toward man, nature, and methods of investigation.
 He and others who shared his beliefs wanted to bring the approach of the natural sciences in to the investigation of all human thought and action.
 Brücke delved deeply into his position on positivism in Lectures on Physiology, a course that was published in 1876.

 While a medical student in Berlin along with his colleague Emil Du Bois-Reymond, Brücke condemned the ideas of pantheism, all nature mysticism, and all talk of occult divine forces manifesting themselves in the real world.
 These superstitions contrasted directly with their principles of positivism and their more materialistic views of the world.
 Later, the two researchers, along with Hermann von Helmholtz, turned their sights against the popular philosophic theory of the time: vitalism.
 Vitalism is the idea that living things are only different from inanimate objects because they contain a "vital spark", which some believed to be the soul.
 The three partners contested this theory, stating that only the common physical-chemical functions are involved in the life of an organism.

 The alternate theory that the researchers did adhere to was one that became very popular in the coming years: naturalism.
 This theory fit perfectly with the beliefs of Brücke and his colleagues, as it stated that everything comes from natural properties and sources.

 Feud

 Josef Hyrtl was the head of the institute of anatomy at the University of Vienna, and a strong believer in the vitalist theory.
-He and Brücke initially got along well, and it was Hyrtl's influence that allowed Brücke to be a professor at the University.
+He and Brücke initially got along well, and it was Hyrtl's influence that allowed Brücke to be a professor at the university.
 However, the longer they worked in close quarters, the less civil they became.
 A feud started that would last throughout their academic careers.

 Hyrtl was an older traditionalist with regard to physiology.
 He was used to anatomy being the dominant method of medical teaching and training, and Brücke challenged this with his newer version of physiology, which was animal experimentation.
 Brücke built a wooden hut to house dogs for his experiments in a location near both his and Hyrtl's apartments.
 Hyrtl made complaints that the barking of the dogs was preventing him from sleeping, and this may have been true, however, his real reason for complaining was that he disliked Brücke's methods of investigation into physiology.

 The feud expanded into a disagreement about the function of the semicircular canals of the inner ear.
 Hyrtl believed that, based on their shape, the canals were used for directional hearing, while Brücke, having previous experimental knowledge about animals, concluded that the semicircular canals of the inner ear were instead sensory organs for equilibrium.
 This feud was a part of a deeper disagreement having to do with the two different philosophical viewpoints— vitalism and naturalism— that Hyrtl and Brücke followed.